InsaneMonster/USienaRL/README.rst

     - Mean and standard deviation of maximum total and scaled reward over test in all experiment iterations (if more than one)
     - Mean and standard deviation of minimum training episodes over test in all experiment iterations (if more than one)
     - Experiment iteration achieving best results in each one of the metrics described above
+    - Easy to use .csv file with all the results for each experiment iteration
 - Many state-of-the-art algorithms already implemented in pre-defined models, including:
     - Tabular Temporal Difference Q-Learning, SARSA, Expected SARSA with Prioritized Experience Replay memory buffer
     - Deep Temporal Difference Q-Learning (DQN), SARSA, Expected SARSA with Prioritized Experience Replay memory buffer